-Additionally, “the IRS Whistleblower Office [plays a]…vital role in evaluating its award program by providing a mandatory annual assessment of its program….
-Whistleblowers may receive an award of between 15 and 30 percent of total proceeds that the IRS collects.”
+Additionally, “the IRS Whistleblower Office [plays a]…vital role in evaluating its award program by providing a mandatory annual assessment of its program.”

-To visit the IRS Whistleblower Office online, click here.
+To visit the website of the IRS Whistleblower Office, click here.

 The IRS whistleblower reward law is divided into two sections.
 The first section is 26 U.S.C. § 7623(a), and it gives the IRS the discretion to pay whistleblower awards.
 This section is based on an older provision in the law originally enacted in the 1800s.
 Awards paid under this provision are strictly within the discretion of the IRS and there is no appeal of a denial.

 In 2006, the creation of the Tax Relief and Health Care Act resulted in significant changes in the IRS award program for whistleblowers.
-The IRS tax whistleblower law was amended to include a Section (b).
-See 26 U.S.C. § 7623(b).
-This section of the law created a mandatory reward law.
+The Act created a mandatory reward law.
 If a whistleblower qualified for a reward under this provision, the IRS is required to pay a reward of not less than 15% and not more than 30% of any collected proceeds obtained by the IRS based on original information provided by the whistleblower.

 Therefore, with the new law, awards were no longer determined only by discretion.
 If a whistleblower meets the qualifications under this provision and the original information provided by the whistleblower results in administrative or judicial action, IRS must reward at least 15% and no higher than 30% of any collected proceeds obtained by the IRS.